 There is a very small risk of a serious allergic reaction (anaphylaxis) to any vaccine.
 This is why you are advised to stay at the clinic or medical surgery for at least 15 minutes following vaccination in case further treatment is required.
 Apart from anaphylaxis, other extremely rare side effects include febrile convulsions in children.

-In 2010, one brand of influenza vaccine caused an increase in fever and febrile convulsions in very young children under five years of age.
-This brand is no longer registered for use in young children.
-Your doctor will discuss with you the best influenza vaccine brand for your child.
 A small increase in Guillain-Barré syndrome was seen in the US in 1976, but since that time, surveillance has shown that it is limited to one case for every million doses of flu vaccine, if at all.

 If any other reactions are severe and persistent, or if you are worried, contact your doctor for further information.